 The Sibert Award honors the most distinguished informational book published in English in the preceding year for its significant contribution to children’s literature.
 The award is presented to the author, author/illustrator, co-authors, or author and illustrator named on the title page of that book.
 Honor Books may be named with recognition again going to the author, author/illustrator, co-authors, or author and illustrator named on the title page of that book.

-The Sibert Award is presented annually to the author, author/illustrator, co-authors, or author and illustrator named on the title page of the most distinguished informational book for children published in the United States in English during the preceding year.
+The Sibert Award is presented annually to the author, author/illustrator, co-authors, or author and illustrator named on the title page of the most distinguished informational book for children published in the United States during the preceding year.
+Terms include:

-- Folktales and other traditional literature are not eligible.
+- Poetry and traditional literature (e.g., folktales) are not eligible.
 There are no other limitations as to the character of the book providing it is an original work.